Links on Android Authority may earn us a commission. Learn more.

 Why a separate home office setup is so important

-Without getting too deep into neuroscience, it’s important to recognize that our environment will very much shape our state of mind.
+Without getting too deep into neuroscience, it’s important to recognize that you environment plays a key role in shaping your state of mind.

 A great example of this is context-dependent memory.
 This shows that learning something in one environment makes it easier to recall that same information when we return to that same location.
 So if you wanted to study for an exam, the best place would be the examination room itself!